 Books and required school trips are included in tuition.
 Lunch is included for 3rd-12th grade students, but 3's and 4's families bring lunch from home.
 K-2nd grade families may bring lunch from home or subscribe to lunch provided by Red Rabbit at an additional cost.
 A light breakfast is also available for 3rd-12th grade students.

-Tuition Assistance is considered for students applying to kindergarten through grade 12, but not to applicants to the 3’s or 4’s programs.
-Families who enroll in the 3's or 4's may apply for tuition assistance for the kindergarten year, though we cannot guarantee that tuition assistance will be awarded.
-For the 2019-20 academic school year, tuition assistance will be considered for kindergarten, 2nd, 3rd, 4th, 6th, 7th, and 9th grade applicants.
+Financial aid is considered for students applying to kindergarten through grade 12, but not to applicants to the 3’s or 4’s programs.
+Families who enroll in the 3's or 4's may apply for financial aid for the kindergarten year, though we cannot guarantee that financial aid will be awarded.

 Director of Enrollment